thapaliya123/stanford-nlp-summary/week1/README.md

     - Human ideas of optimal text representations tends to underperform when dealing with large amounts of data.

 ## Distributional Semantics
-The key idea of distributional semantics is that words that occur in similar contexts tend to have similar meanings.
+>The key idea of distributional semantics is that words that occur in similar contexts tend to have similar meanings.

-Example:
+- Example:
     - Consider two words i.e. `tea` and `coffee`.
     - Let us suppose word `tea` is present in context such as _drank, the, pot, kettle, bad, delicious, oolong, hot, steam,.....,_.
     - Since `tea` is similar to `coffee`, hence both of them will have similar distributions of context/surrounding words.
+    - For such similar words, set of intersection of their context words will be high.
 - In distributional semantics, words are represented as vectors in a high dimensional space, where dimension corresponds to a feature or property of the words.

+## Word Vectors
-- The vectors representation of words are computed using two approach i.e.
+- word vectors are distributed representations
+- Also called as word embeddings or (neural word representations).
+- Word vectors are basically a dense vector representation of words, where each components of vector represent some sort of discrete properties asscociated with words with semantic meaning.
+- **Comparison with One hot Vector**
+    - As discussed above, One hot Encoding assumes words has no semantic meaning, where as word vectors carries semantic meaning.
+    - One hot Vector is dependent on Vocab Size i.e. as Vocab Size increases the dimension of One hot Vector also increases and leads to Sparse Vector, whereas Word Vectors are independent with Size of Vocabulary, and number of dimensions can be tuned as per requirements leading to dense vector.
+- **Approaches to Word Vectors Computation**

     1.`Frequency based Embedding`
     - BOW, TF-IDF, Co-Occurence Vector